snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ## **CCD Operation**

-1) Charge Generation
+1) Charge Generation/Storage
 - Within a pixel: the photoelectric effect.
 Incoming photons strike the silicon withing a pixel and are easliy absorbed if they possess the correct wavelength (energy).
 Photons of energy 1.1eV (Si band gap -> Absorption -> Promotion of valence e-) to ~4eV generate single electron-hole pairs.
 - Once e- have been freed to the conduction band of the silicon, they must be collected and held in place until readout occurs.
-- Each pixel acts as a potential well, storing electrons proportionally to incident light intesity
+- Each pixel acts as a MOS capacitor.
+An applied voltage on the gate creates a depletion region, forming a potential well, to trap electrons.

 2) Charge Transer
--
+- By sequentially clocking voltages on adjacent gates, electrons are shifted from one pixel to the next.

 ---